 On the day of the stem cell procedure, patients have their fat harvested in the clinic by a doctor by mini-liposuction.
 The procedure lasts approximately twenty minutes and is a pain-free process for most patients.

 After harvesting the fat cells, the next step is to isolate the cells.
 This is accomplished by separating the fat cells and stem cells in the clinic lab using a centrifuge.

-Depending on the type of procedure required, stem cells will then be injected through veins, arteries, into spinal fluid, subcutaneously, or directly into joints or organs.
-All of these are considered minimally invasive methods of introducing the stem cells.
+Depending on the type of procedure required, stem cells will then be injected through veins, arteries,

 The whole process from harvesting to finished procedure takes less than three hours.

 In the right environment, stem cells can change into bone, cartilage, muscle, fat, collagen, neural tissue, blood vessels, and even some organs.
 Because it is your own DNA material, there is no rejection.

 Stem cell therapy has already shown considerable promise in treating many degenerative conditions.
 Neurological conditions such as Parkinson’s Disease can respond extremely well to stem cell therapy.